Winston890/Hamming-Codes/README.md

-Winston Yi
-wyi10
-Spring 2021
-#Assignment 5: Hamming Codes
+# Hamming Codes

 -----------------------
 DESCRIPTION
-In this assignment I have create two programs that will encode and decode a series of inputs as well as provide statistics on the result.
+Two programs, encode and decode, will encode and decode a series of inputs as well as provide statistics on the result.

 -----------------------
 FILES